bradleypick/BC-motor-vehicle-incidents/README.md

 **Note**: other options for running the analysis are listed at the end of the README.

+**Note**: The docker image being used in the above command is located [here](https://hub.docker.com/r/bradleypick/bc-motor-vehicle-incidents/).

 ### Makefile dependency graph

 The `Makefile` dependency graph looks like this: